jackyurchiksparrow/Obsidian-cooking/Cooking/Theory/PH meter.md

 		- Asian standard: *6.86*/*4.00*/*9.18*
 		- EU standard: *7.00*/*4.00*/*10.01*
 	a.
 Choose the respective standard in settings.
 	b.
 Put the meter into the first solution.
-Press and hold the "cal" button for 5 second.
+Press and hold the "CAL" button for 5 second.
 As soon as the number on the screen has blinked three times and stopped blinking, rinse in distilled water again.
 	c.
 Same for second solution.
 	d.
 Same for third solution.
 6. Clean with distilled water again, shake it off and store in storage solution or proceed to measuring.